ColinJClemence/DataScienceStuff/curriculum/week-09/3.3-lesson-big-data-intro-map-reduce/readme.md

 ![map reduce word count](./assets/images/word_count_dataflow.jpg)

 <a name="ind-practice"></a>
-## Independent practice (15 min)
+## Independent practice (20 min)

-Now that you have a basic word count set up in python, try doing some of the following:
+Now that you have a basic word count set up in python, try making the following tweeks to the map reduce code:
+*We'll take 5 minutes per exercise the convene and discuss the solution*

+Where do you make the requested changes below (i.e. mapper, reducer, terminal code)?
+What happens to the output after each line of code is added?

+1. Lower the words in the file.
+2. Remove punctuation in the file.
+3. Remove numbers in the file.
+4. Sort output by name key in reverse order.
+5. Retreive the top 15 most frequent words in this file.

+BONUS:
 - process a much larger text file (you can download it from internet)
 > for example a page from wikipedia or a blog article.
 If you're really ambitious you can take books from project gutemberg.
 - try to see how the execution time scales with file size